estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 Where might a partitioning oracle arise in practice?
 The paper has an in-depth case study of an encrypted UDP proxy protocol where the client and server share a password from which they derive an encryption key.
-The oracles arises from the fact that, upon receiving an encrypted packet from the client, the proxy server opens a port (to listen to a response from the target server) if and only if the packet decrypts without error.
+The oracle arises from the fact that, upon receiving an encrypted packet from the client, the proxy server opens a port (to listen to a response from the target server) if and only if the packet decrypts without error.
 Thus, an attacker can send an encrypted packet to